 There are legit companies in the financial, technology etc. industries that you would love to own if you thought about it.
 You can share in the success of these companies.
 Next time you are at a braai and someone says you must own Capitec, you can simply respond with “I’ve been having it”.

 This is a rule to live by, “Don’t owe anyone money”.
 “I wish I had more debt” – No-one, ever.
 Things go wrong, and people get fired.
 That is a reality for most of us.
+If you cannot afford to pay your mortgage for a year, you will lose the property.
+The bank will auction it and you will probably lose everything you have invested.
+If you can’t afford to buy equities this year, I doubt anyone but you will know.
 The less money you owe, the better you’ll sleep at night.